-The R project has pushed boundaries and shown what is possible when experts in statistical computing work co-operatively to push boundaries.
-Its language model is however now dated.
-While many of those who have been involved in the development of R are pondering what might lie beyond R, this has not as yet led to the development of credible prototypes for an alternative.
-What will eventually overtake and in large part encompass R is anyone's guess.
+The R project has shown what is possible when experts in statistical computing work co-operatively to push boundaries.
+Its language model is however now somewhat dated.
+Discussion on what might lie beyond R has not so far led to the wide canvassing of proposals for replacing or radically revamping R. Progress is likely to be evolutionary, building on and extending present abilities and high level R language constructs.
+Details of the underlying computer impementation will inevitably change, perhaps at some point radically.